nikostsafos/election2016/readme.md

 The file also contains three R scripts:

-- codeDataElectionResults: Process the raw election results in JSON and render a clean CSV file with results by variable.
+- codeDataElectionResults: Process the raw election results in JSON and render a clean CSV file with results by county.

 - codeDataAggregated: Merge the election results with the various input variables.